IngloriousCoderz/inglorious-engine/packages/store/README.md

 ## Installation & Setup

 The Inglorious store, just like Redux, can be used standalone.
-But a common usage is together with a component library such as React.
+However, it's commonly used together with component libraries such as React.

 ### Basic Setup with `react-redux`